kmkr/angular-ws/presentation/presentation.md

-### Oppgave 3: Opprett nye guestbooks
+### Task 3: Create new guestbooks

-Implementer mulighet til å opprette nye guestbooks
+Create new guestbooks from the view

 Hint:

-1. Bruk et vanlig HTML-form i `index.html` med `ng-submit`
+1. Use the HTML <form> element in `index.html`
+2. Use `ng-submit`
-2. Husk `<button type="submit">My button</button>`
+3. Remember `<button type="submit">My button</button>`
-3. Utvid `GuestbookService` med en metode `create()` som sender til backend.
-Se "Create" i README.md
-4. Konfigurer mock for POST til `/guestbook`
-5. Oppdater intern guestbook-struktur i controller ved suksess

-Rakk du ikke oppgave 2?
-Kjør:
+4. Extend `GuestbookService` with a method `create()` that sends data.
+See "Create" in README.md for details.
+5. You can choose whether to use mock data or a backend.
+URI is POST: '/guestbook'
+6. Update guestbook array in controller on success

+Didn't finish task 2?
+Run:

 `git stash -u`
 `git checkout task_3`